atrick/atrick.github.io/design/TypeSafeMemory.rst

 .. admonition:: NOTE

-   Unsafe[Mutable]Pointer is a type safe API.
-When a program accesses memory via UnsafePointer, The UnsafePointer element should be consistent with the type used to allocate the memory.
-The 'unsafe' in UnsafePointer actually refers to memory management--it is the user's responsibility to manage the object's lifetime.
-Type safety is not only a desirable programming model, it is an absolute requirement performance reasons, and UnsafePointer is intended for high-performance implementations of data structures.
+   ``Unsafe[Mutable]Pointer`` is a type safe API.
+When a program accesses memory via ``UnsafePointer``, The ``UnsafePointer`` element should be consistent with the type used to allocate the memory.
+The 'unsafe' in ``UnsafePointer`` actually refers to memory management--it is the user's responsibility to manage the object's lifetime.
+Type safety is not only a desirable programming model, it is an absolute requirement performance reasons, and ``UnsafePointer`` is intended for high-performance implementations of data structures.

 Related Types